-Two times annual base salary.

-- Two times the annual target bonus opportunity. - Prorated annual incentive compensation for the portion of the fiscal year employed, if earned. - Full vesting of outstanding stock options, SARs, and RSUs.
-Vesting of performance shares at target. - Coverage for health, dental, and vision benefits for 24 months provided executive pays employee portion of premiums. - Additional gross-up premium sufficient to reimburse the executive for excise taxes, if any, payable as a result of termination payments plus any income taxes on the reimbursement payment itself.
+- Two times annual base salary. - Two times the annual target bonus opportunity. - Prorated annual incentive compensation for the portion of the fiscal year employed, if earned. - Full vesting of outstanding stock options, SARs, and RSUs.
+Vesting of performance shares at target. - Coverage for health, dental, and vision benefits for 24 months provided executive pays employee portion of premiums. - Additional gross-up premium sufficient to reimburse the executive for executive pays employee portion of premiums.
+Additional gross-up premium sufficient to reimburse the executive for excise taxes, if any, payable as a result of termination payments plus any income taxes on the reimbursement payment itself.
 Other than the pre-existing employment agreement with Mr. Engel, the Company has no other agreement with executive officers providing for excise tax gross-ups with respect to payments contingent upon a change in control.
-In addition, the Company committed that it will not enter into any new or materially amended agreements with executive officers providing for excise tax gross-ups with respect to payments control and, indeed, has not entered into any such agreements. - (2) Involuntary Not for Cause or Executive for Good Reason Termination - Monthly base salary continuation for 24 months. - An amount equal to the executive's annual target bonus opportunity. - Full vesting of outstanding stock options, SARs, and RSUs. - Coverage for health, dental, and vision benefits for 24 months provided executive pays employee portion of premiums.
+In addition, the Company committed that it will not enter into any new or materially amended agreements with executive officers providing for excise tax gross-ups with respect to payments contingent upon a change in control and, indeed, has not entered into any such agreements.

+(2) Involuntary Not for Cause or Executive for Good Reason Termination

+- Monthly base salary continuation for 24 months. - An amount equal to the executive's annual target bonus opportunity. - Full vesting of outstanding stock options, SARs, and RSUs - · Coverage for health, dental, and vision benefits for 24 months provided executive pays employee portion of premiums.